jorgecarleitao/public-contracts/docs/tools/cpvs_importer.rst

 They provide the fixture as an `XML file`_, which we import:

-.. function:: build_categories(file_directory='')
+.. function:: build_categories()

-    Reads the XML file and constructs the category tree of :class:`categories <contracts.models.Category>`.
+    Constructs the category tree of :class:`categories <contracts.models.Category>`.

     Gets the most general categories and saves then, repeating this recursively to more specific categories until it reaches the leaves of the tree.

-    Assumes the file is named ``cpv_2008.xml``, and can be supplied with the directory where the file is.
+    The official categories are retrieved from the internet.